pacosalasv/DRH_Addons_Audit-Support/README.md

 ## Overview

-**Add-ons Audit** is a Blender workflow utility designed to help users inspect, compare, document, and troubleshoot their Blender add-on installations.
+**DRH - Add-ons Audit** is a Blender workflow utility designed to help users inspect, compare, document, and troubleshoot their Blender add-on installations.

 It is intended for users who work with multiple add-ons, maintain different Blender setups, test compatibility, migrate environments, or need clearer reports when diagnosing issues.

-Instead of relying on memory or manual notes, Add-ons Audit helps turn your Blender add-on setup into structured, readable information.
+Instead of relying on memory or manual notes, DRH - Add-ons Audit helps turn your Blender add-on setup into structured, readable information.

 <!--